synapse-team/cgm-ml/CONTRIBUTOR_AGREEMENT.md

 indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

 You will promptly notify Welthungerhilfe if You become aware of any facts or circumstances that would make these commitments inaccurate in any way.
-To do so, please send an email to info@welthungerhilfe.de.
+To do so, please send an email to info@childgrowthmonitor.org.

-Welthungerhilfe takes intellectual property very seriously, so we are going to ask You to re­-confirm this WCA every three years.
+Welthungerhilfe takes intellectual property very seriously, so we are going to ask You to re-confirm this WCA every three years.

 You represent that the information provided below is accurate.